shauntsr/tp/docs/UserGuide.md

 Opens an editor to modify the body of an existing note.
 Editor is based on the default editor of your system, can be notepad, vim etc.
 The application is blocked in the background until the user closes the editor (be it after saving changes or not)
+  - Note: archived notes are unable to be edited.
+One would have to bring it out of archive via `unarchive` command before attempt to edit (see `unarchive` command below).

 **Format:**
 ```